How do you know your child is “highly sensitive”?

 2. Notices Any Change in Odor

-I am often getting dinner prepped in the late afternoon while J is napping and K is playing in her room.
-When she comes down the stairs, she is amazingly accurate with identifying what I cooked that day.
+It often amazes me how my highly sensitive can be amazingly accurate with identifying what I cooked that day.
 She is the first to point out if something is stinky or if something smells delicious.

 3. Prefers Quieter Environments

-Loud, noisy, chaotic places can be too much for highly sensitive children.
-K is usually so busy taking in everything around her that it becomes really hard for me to even get her attention!
+Loud, noisy, and chaotic places can be too much for highly sensitive children.
+My highly sensitive child is usually so busy taking in everything around her that it becomes really hard for me to even get her attention!
 She hears conversations around her, notices the crying babies, hears the slamming of doors, and recognizes songs playing in the background.

-It is hard to focus in environments like this, and after being exposed to a high level of noise for awhile, highly sensitive children need a bit of a sensory break.
+It is hard to focus in environments like this, and after being exposed to a high level of noise for awhile, highly sensitive children will need a bit of a sensory break.
+This is one way Disney World can be really challenging because of the constant auditory input.

 Related: How to Prepare Your Highly Sensitive Child for Disney World